 6. Appeal to all of the senses.

-Work with light, motion, and sound to add to the experience and make your landscape seem larger.
-For example, a fountain creates soothing sounds, and outdoor lighting can add a lot of effect.
+Work with light, motion, and sound to add to the experience and make your landscape seem more significant.
+For example, a fountain creates soothing sounds, and outdoor lighting can add a lot of effects.

 7. Add layers.

-With a confined space, layers can add depth and make the yard seem bigger.
-For example, install elevated plant beds, trellises, and/or rockery walls in order to add height and dimension.
+With a confined space, layers can add depth and make the yard seem more significant.
+For example, install elevated plant beds, trellises, and/or rockery walls to add height and dimension.
 Just because you do not have a huge space to cover does not mean that you cannot create something awesome with your landscape.
 Small outdoor spaces and gardens can be beautiful, dynamic oases.